ejlouw/veroku/README.md

 example of a well-known type of PGM is the Kalman filter that can be used to obtain probabilistic estimates of a hidden state of a process or system, given noisy measurements.
-PGMs can in principle be used for any problem that involves uncertainty and is therefore applicable to many problems.</div>

-Currently, veroku supports the following distributions:
+PGMs can in principle be used for any problem that involves uncertainty and is therefore applicable to many problems.</div> Veroku currently supports the following distributions:
 * Multivariate Gaussian
 * Multivariate Gaussian mixture
 * Multivariate categorical